junxit/us-congress-bills-110/metadata.md

 - 2007-06-07 — Introduced in House
 - 2007-06-07 — Referred to the House Committee on Financial Services.
 - 2007-06-07 — Sponsor introductory remarks on measure.
 (CR E1244-1245)
+- 2007-07-17 — Referred to the Subcommittee on Domestic and International Monetary Policy, Trade, and Technology.
+- 2007-11-08 — Committee Hearings Held.
+- 2007-11-08 — Subcommittee on Domestic and International Monetary Policy, Trade, and Technology Discharged.
+- 2008-04-03 — Committee Consideration and Mark-up Session Held.
+- 2008-04-03 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-04-10 — Placed on the Union Calendar, Calendar No. 354.
+- 2008-04-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-575.
+- 2008-04-10 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-575.